tobywerthan/ENCE_3501_VLSI_2023/Lab5/README.md

 <dl><dd><dl><dd>

 <p>
-    The provided schematic consists of an NMOS and a PMOS to form an inverter.
-To achieve the correct switching point, the PMOS is larger than the NMOS.
-For Inverter 1, the PMOS is 12 by 6 and the NMOS is 6 by 6 in drawn size.
+    The provided schematic consists of an NMOS and a PMOS to form a NAND gate.
 The schematic created in Electric VLSI reflects this in Figure 2.
 </p>

 <p align="center">